Uber4/led-ring-toy/README.md

 # Arduino LED toy with neopixel ring and arcade buttons

 This project is a simple interactive toy I built for my kids as a Christmas gift, back in 2020.
-I lost the final version of the original firmware a long time ago, so I created this repository to try to rebuild and recover it as accurately as possible, based on incomplete backups.
+I lost the final version of the original firmware a long time ago, so I created this repository to recover it as accurately as possible, based on some backups.
 It is housed inside a cardboard box and powered by an **Arduino Uno**, featuring a **24-LED Adafruit NeoPixel Ring** and **three arcade-style push buttons**.

 The toy uses colors, light patterns, and basic interaction to create different engaging experiences for young children.